Truffles are a rich and elegant, bite-sized petit four made from a velvety

 smooth mixture of

-chocolate, cream, and butter to which various flavorings can be
+chocolate and cream (a Ganache) to which various flavorings can be added.
+Its

 in France and Italy.
-Once you form the rounds of ganache, traditionally they are rolled in
+Once you form the Chocolate Truffles, they are traditionally rolled in

 unsweetened cocoa powder to simulate the 'dirt' that the real truffles